 Last summer I finally decided to go and work in another place for the summer.
 So I took a job on an island in the Aegean.
 Coming from an island of the Ionian I couldn’t believe the difference between them.

-This island other than being full of ancient Greek historic monuments has one of the most established agriculture trading business in Greece.
+This island other than being full of ancient Greek historical monuments has one of the most established agriculture trading businesses in Greece.
 Once I tried their tomatoes, I understood why.
 Every night when I finished work, I would go home and make myself a tomato salad.
 It was the best tomatoes I’ve tried in my whole life.

 Instead of boiling the potatoes I decided to bake them wrapped in aluminum foil.
 This way no nutrients get lost by throwing away the water.
-Plus they have a nice and firm texture instead of a boiled mushy one.
+Plus they have a nice and firmer texture instead of mushy one from boiling.

 After they cool down, you mix them with the fresh herbs and lemon-garlic dressing and let it rest in the fridge for a few hours.
 This way you boost the flavor by 100%.